Late Middle Ages: Theatre

 In the British Isles, plays were produced in some 127 different towns during the Middle Ages.
-These vernacular Mystery plays were written in cycles of a large number of plays: York (48 plays), Chester (24), Wakefield (32) and Unknown (42).
-A larger number of plays survive from France and Germany in this period and some type of religious dramas were performed in nearly every European country in the Late Middle Ages.
-Many of these plays contained comedy, devils, villains and clowns.
+These vernacular Mystery plays were written in cycles of a large number of plays: York (48 plays), Chester (24), Wakefield (32), and Unknown (42).
+A larger number of plays survive from France and Germany in this period, and some type of religious drama was performed in nearly every European country in the late Middle Ages.
+Many of these plays contained comedy, devils, villains, and clowns.

 Morality plays emerged as a distinct dramatic form around 1400 and flourished until 1550, an example being The Castle of Perseverance, which depicts mankind's progress from birth to death.
 Another famous morality play is Everyman.
-Everyman receives Death's summons, struggles to escape and finally resigns himself to necessity.
+Everyman receives Death's summons, struggles to escape, and finally resigns himself to necessity.
 Along the way, he is deserted by Kindred, Goods, and Fellowship – only Good Deeds goes with him to the grave.

-At the end of the Late Middle Ages, professional actors began to appear in England and Europe.
+At the end of the late Middle Ages, professional actors began to appear in England and Europe.
 Richard III and Henry VII both maintained small companies of professional actors.
 Their plays were performed in the Great Hall of a nobleman's residence, often with a raised platform at one end for the audience and a "screen" at the other for the actors.
 Also important were Mummers' plays, performed during the Christmas season, and court masques.
 These masques were especially popular during the reign of Henry VIII who had a House of Revels built and an Office of Revels established in 1545.

-The end of medieval drama came about due to a number of factors, including the weakening power of the Catholic Church, the Protestant Reformation and the banning of religious plays in many countries.
-Elizabeth I forbid all religious plays in 1558 and the great cycle plays had been silenced by the 1580s.
-Similarly, religious plays were banned in the Netherlands in 1539, the Papal States in 1547 and in Paris in 1548.
+The end of medieval drama came about due to a number of factors, including the weakening power of the Catholic Church, the Protestant Reformation, and the banning of religious plays in many countries.
+Elizabeth I forbid all religious plays in 1558, and the great cycle plays had been silenced by the 1580s.
+Similarly, religious plays were banned in the Netherlands in 1539, the Papal States in 1547, and Paris in 1548.
 The abandonment of these plays destroyed the international theatre that had thereto existed and forced each country to develop its own form of drama.
 It also allowed dramatists to turn to secular subjects and the reviving interest in Greek and Roman theatre provided them with the perfect opportunity.

 After the Middle Ages

 After the end of the late Middle Ages period, the Renaissance spread unevenly over continental Europe from the southern European region.
 The intellectual transformation of the Renaissance is viewed as a bridge between the Middle Ages and the Modern era.
 Europeans would later begin an era of world discovery.
 Combined with the influx of classical ideas was the invention of printing which facilitated dissemination of the printed word and democratized learning.
 These two things would lead to the Protestant Reformation.
-Europeans also discovered new trading routes, as was the case with Columbus’ travel to the Americas in 1492, and Vasco da Gama’s circumnavigation of Africa and India in 1498.
+Europeans also discovered new trading routes, as was the case with Columbus' travel to the Americas in 1492, and Vasco da Gama's circumnavigation of Africa and India in 1498.
 Their discoveries strengthened the economy and power of European nations.